 - The district Social Studies department instituted Interactive Notebooks and advocated for more content area reading to support their curriculum.

 I could see an interconnection among these events for more—and better—student reading.
 First, I identified more of our Fiction books that had multicultural characters and added relevant spine stickers.
-Then, having already seen the value in reorganizing Fiction, I created 3 Special Collections for Social Studies, one of which focused on global books.
+Then, seeing the value in reorganizing Fiction, I created 3 Special Collections for Social Studies, one of which focused on global books.
 Finally, I modified my Library Orientation Lessons to incorporate the wide variety of reading options and I created brand new Reading Records:

 - for ELA, a legal-sized sheet for students to fold in half and paste into their Reader/Writer Notebook: